 We expect our revenue to continue to be generated primarily from our commercial sales of Auryxia, our collaborations with MTPC and Japan Tobacco, Inc., and its subsidiary, Torii Pharmaceutical Co., Ltd., collectively JT and Torii, and any other collaborations into which we may enter.
-We do not expect to recognize any material future revenue pursuant to our former collaboration with Otsuka.
+We will not recognize any future revenue pursuant to our former collaboration with Otsuka.